-Royal Proclamations are used to do anything that is not directly covered by the rules.
+Royal Proclamations are a very important part of the game.
+They are used to do anything that is not directly covered by the rules.
 For example, to make your people think you are a good and caring leader you may order a clean up of the streets or attempt to improve the health of the people, or train your cavalry in open warfare.
 You can also use a Royal Proclamation in a more sinister way as well.
-You may want to have a well trained assassin to hand to poison the food supplies of another country, or a spy in a foreign military headquarters.
-Many things are possible and you may try anything that comes to mind, evil or otherwise.
+You may want to have a well trained assassin to hand to poison the food supplies of another country, or a spy in military headquarters.
+Many thing are possible and you may try anything that comes to mind, evil or otherwise.
 However not everything will work.
 Actions might have repercussions later on in the game, or effect other aspects of your empire.
 In order to carry out actions you must allocate manpower in the form most suitable for the job (e.g., miners to improve mines) and points. (e.g. If you wanted to invent a code you should allocate Knowledge.)
-The more suitable resources you put into the action the greater the chance of a positive result.
-Royal Proclamations will be adjudicated by the GM whose decision is final.
+The more resources you put into the action the greater the chance of a positive result.